Maidu language: Consonants

 Maidu has eighteen consonantal phonemes.
 The consonants listed below are from the transcription system used by Shipley.
 Shipley's orthography is listed in brackets when it differs from the IPA transcription.

 In the 1950s and 1960s, older speakers retained palatal stops /c, c'/ where younger speakers used an innovative palatal affricate [tʃ], [tʃʼ], perhaps under influence from English.

-The notation /j/ represents the palatal glide, the same as the spelling y in English yes.
-The voiced plosives (/b/ & /d/) are implosive, but do not contrast with simple voiced stops.

 Before the velar plosives /k, k'/, /m/ is pronounced as [ŋ].

 Vowels

 There are six phonemic vowels in Maidu.
 Once again, the chart comes from the orthographic system employed by Shipley.

 These six vowels are characterized by several different allophones depending on the phonetic environments in which they occur (initial/noninitial, stressed/unstressed, and open/closed syllables).
 The base phone of the vowels occurs in initial open syllables with stress.
 The lowest and most central allophones occur in unstressed closed syllables.
 According to Shipley, (a) and (y) have allophones that almost converge once they have centralized, (i) and (u) have allophones that barely centralize and drop slightly lower, approaching [ɪ] and [ʊ].
 Meanwhile, (e) and (o) have more change than (i) and (u) but less than (a) and (y).

 Vowel length is nonphonemic, and changes according to the vowel's place within the word.
-The vowels can exhibit vowel lengths of less than a mora, one mora, or 1.5-2 morae.
+The vowels can exhibit vowel lengths of less than a mora, one mora, or 1.5–2 morae.
 The vowel is less than one mora in unstressed syllables, around one mora in closed stressed syllables, and more than one mora in open stressed syllables.